uoe-agents/uoe-rl2021/README.md

 ## PyTest

-The test folder contains a few tests that should all pass for full marks.
-They include checks for usage of correct variable names and the existance of files.
+Tests include checks for usage of correct variable names, the existance of files, and the types of function return values.
+Please, make sure your solutions pass the public tests.
 To run them, navigate to the main folder `uoe-rl2021 and run:
 ```bash